 These aren't just for Christmas or the holidays, you can make these for Valentine's Day, for someone's birthday or just because.
 Watch out, I'm kinda obsessed with crinkle cookies now!

 Red Velvet Cream Cheese Crinkle Cookies Recipe

-Mix butter and cream cheese in a large mixing bowl with an electric hand mixer.
-Add sugar and cream for about 1 to 2 minutes.
+- Mix butter and cream cheese in a large mixing bowl with an electric hand mixer.
+Add sugar to the bowl.
+Cream the butter, cream cheese and sugar together for about 1 to 2 minutes.
 Add eggs, red food color and vanilla extra and mix well.
 Add flour-cocoa mixture in two batches and mix with rubber spatula until incorporated.
 Refrigerate cookie dough for 4 hours.